OLD NAPLES HISTORICAL FACTS

 9. Favorite spot for retirees

 Compared to other Florida cities, Naples routinely rates among the most suitable for retirees.
 Celebrated for its abundance of resources, Naples has been ranked as the Cleanest City in the Country, is considered the Best Place in America to Live Your Longest Life, and is touted by U.S. News & World Report as among the Top 5 Places to Retire and Top 15 Places to Live.
-Old Naples in particular boasts a plethora of amenities suitable for retirees, including spacious single-story estates, gourmet dining options, and a multitude of ways to stay active.
+Old Naples in particular boasts a plethora of amenities suitable for retirees, including spacious single-story estates, gourmet dining options, upscale waterfront restaurants, and a multitude of ways to stay active.

 10. A Tradition of Luxury